-We passed in front of the snow-sheds on an outer track, which is provided so that travellers may view the scenery in summer, and arrived at Glacier Station.
+We passed in front of the snow-sheds on an outer track, which is provided so that travellers may view the scenery in summer, and arrived at Glacier Station; an illustration of the snow-sheds and the summer track is given herewith.
 The train remained at the station about half an hour, and, as we did not have time enough to visit the Great Glacier, our party all left the train and took a stroll in the woods.
 The hotel here is a very handsome building, after the Swiss chalet style, and is owned and managed by the railroad company.
-It serves not only as a diningroom for passengers, but also as a pleasant summer resort for sportsmen and tourists.
+It serves not only as a dining-room for passengers, but also as a pleasant summer resort for sportsmen and tourists.
 Owing to the heavy grades here, and all through the mountains, the dining-cars are not run on the through trains, as they make the trains too heavy; but the railroad company have provided, at proper distances and at the most interesting and convenient places where the scenery is the finest, comfortable hotels, where passengers are able to get an excellent dinner, the trains stopping at such stations between one half and three quarters of an hour.
 Passengers are also allowed to remain two or three days at a station, or lie over for a train.
 The Great Glacier is about half a mile distant from the hotel, and only a hundred feet above the level of the building; a good path has been made to it, so that its exploration is quite practicable and easy.
 The water for the fountain in front of the hotel is furnished by piping a stream coming out from the Great Glacier.
 This stream also furnishes water for the hotel and railroad.
-The agent of the hotel informed us that game is very abundant in the mountains near by, the locality being especially celebrated for the bighorn sheep or mountain goat; Canada bears are also killed here during the season.
-Elk, deer, and other game, however, are not found at quite such altitudes.
+The agent of the hotel informed us that game is very abundant in the mountains near by, the locality being especially celebrated for the big-horn sheep or mountain goat; Canada bears are also killed here during the season.
+Elk, deer, and other game, however, are not found at quite such high altitudes.
+Views of our special train at this station, together with views of the depot, Great Glacier, Mount Hermit, and the valley below, are given on other pages.
 A tame Canada bear was chained to the piazza of the hotel; he had been caught in the mountains five months before we saw him, and his antics furnished considerable amusement to passengers during their stop at the station.